-Irish leader says EU will have upper hand in UK trade talks
+Irish leader says EU to have stronger hand in UK trade talks

-LONDON (AP) — Ireland’s prime minister has warned Britain that Brexit is far from finished — and the European Union will have the upper hand in upcoming negotiations on future relations between the two sides.
+LONDON (AP) — Ireland’s prime minister warned Britain on Monday that Brexit is far from finished — and the European Union will have the stronger hand in upcoming negotiations on future relations between the two sides.

-The U.K. is due to leave the EU on Friday, the first nation in the bloc to do so.
-It then enters an 11-month transition period in which Britain will continue to follow the bloc’s rules while the two sides work out new deals on trade, security and other areas.
+Leo Varadkar said “we’re only at halftime on Brexit,” as the bloc’s chief Brexit negotiator visited Dublin in a show of solidarity, five days before the U.K. is due to leave the EU .

-Irish Prime Minister Leo Varadkar said Monday that “the European Union is a union of 27 member states.
-The U.K. is only one country.”
+Britain’s exit on Friday, which will be the first time a nation has left the bloc, will be followed by an 11-month transition period in which Britain will continue to follow EU rules while the two sides work out new deals on trade, security and other areas.

 British Prime Minister Boris Johnson is adamant that he won’t agree to extend the Brexit transition beyond the end of 2020, even if a deal has not been struck.